JonathanKlimp/GenDecS-tools/README.md

 ## VariantMatcher

-A tool that filters variants from an input vcf data file on if they are present in ClinVar.
+Tool that matches variants with ClinVar.
+If a variant is present in ClinVar the alleleid is annotated to said variant.
 A new file with the matched variants will be written.

 ### Requirements
 * A vcf file with variant data